Many roofing contractors near you are asking this question:

 For Andy Schreder, the answer varies, which is part of why he loves discussing building codes with contractors.

-But as a building code official, having stimulating conversation with roofing contractors isn’t Schreder’s only job responsibility.
+But as a building code official, having stimulating conversations with roofing contractors isn’t Schreder’s only job responsibility.
 In fact, as a building code official, he is tasked with so much more.

 He then says that when it comes to enforcing code on roofing and siding jobs, much of the final decision is predicated on the parties and finances involved, and also which building inspector has been assigned to a particular job.